 From: Ripp, Coreen, Koperski, Cindy and Folstad, Jason.
 2002.
 The State of the Lower Wisconsin River Basin.
 PUBL WT-559-2002.
 Wisconsin Department of Natural Resources, Madison, WI.

 Author Cynthia Koperski

-Citron Creek was assessed during the 2018 listing cycle; new biological (macroinvertebrate Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Citron Creek was assessed during the 2018 listing cycle; new biological (macroinvertebrate Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.